wp-plugins/custom-facebook-feed/README.txt

 == Changelog ==

+= 1.2.9 =
+* Fix: Now using cURL instead of file_get_contents to prevent issues with php.ini configuration on some web servers

 = 1.2.8 =
-* Fixed bug in specifying the number of posts to display
+* Fix: Fixed bug in specifying the number of posts to display

 = 1.2.7 =
-* Prevented likes and comments by the page author showing up in the feed
+* Tweak: Prevented likes and comments by the page author showing up in the feed

 = 1.2.6 =
-* Added help link to settings page
+* Tweak: Added help link to settings page

 = 1.2.5 =
-* Added clear fix
+* Fix: Added clear fix

 = 1.2.1 =
-* Minor bug fixes
+* Fix: Minor bug fixes

 = 1.2 =
-* Added the ability to define a maximum length for both the post title and body text
+* New: Added the ability to define a maximum length for both the post title and body text

 = 1.0 =
 * Launch!